To make sure Yousician can hear you, it’s important to choose a good setup. Here are some options.

 To do this, you need something between your ukulele and your device, called an audio interface.
 It changes your ukulele signal into something your mobile device or computer can understand.

-Once you’re all connected, go to the Advanced audio settings in the Game tab in Yousician, and select your audio interface.
-Now, Yousician can hear you play crystal clear.
+Once you’re connected, go to the Advanced audio settings in the Game tab, and select your audio interface as Input device.

 - Remember to turn up the volume on your ukulele!

-- With your ukulele connected, adjust the Mixer from the in-song pause menu to hear yourself play.
+- With your ukulele connected, adjust the Mixer from the Pause menu to hear yourself play.

 Next up: How the ukulele learning path works